Master Corporal Byron Greff, a Canadian, was killed

 “It’s a shock.
 It makes you mad.
 It makes me angry,” said U.S. Ambassador Ryan Crocker.
 “We are not going to let these guys win.”

-The attack was one of two targeting NATO-led forces on Saturday.
+The attack was one of several targeting NATO-led forces Saturday.

 The coalition did not provide any other details about the shooting, and did not disclose the nationalities of those killed.